BerkeleyLab/gasnet/docs/memory_kinds.md

 This issue has been seen with a subset of applicable systems, with the majority of those tested *not* reproducing the problem.
 We have been unable to correlate the problem with the versions of the HCA, firmware, driver or libibverbs.
-If you experience this problem on your system, please contact us.

-There is currently no known work-around (aside from avoiding this use case).
+If you are using an impacted system, this issue can be worked-around by setting `FI_VERBS_INLINE_SIZE=0` in the environment.
+Because this setting disables a valuable performance optimization, it may increase the latency of all small RMA Puts, including those from host memory, and small Active Message.
+Therefore, it is strongly recommended that you set this variable *only* if your system exhibits this issue.

 For the most up-to-date information on this second issue see [bug 4494](https://gasnet-bugs.lbl.gov/bugzilla/show_bug.cgi?id=4494)